 This all makes RKC Kettlebell a perfect course for fitness professionals looking to expand both their knowledge and skill set in kettlebell training.
-It is also industry approved and will qualify fitness professionals who complete it for 2.5 ACE CECs and 1.9 NASM CEUs.
+It is also industry-approved and will qualify fitness professionals who complete it for 2.5 ACE CECs and 1.9 NASM CEUs.

-Even if you aren’t worried about qualifications or expanding your client base, it is a great choice for people who want to learn proper kettlebell exercises and techniques, improve their overall fitness, or take their first steps towards a career in the fitness industry.
+Even if you aren’t worried about qualifications or expanding your client base, it is a great choice for people who want to learn proper kettlebell exercises and techniques, improve their overall fitness, or take their first steps toward a career in the fitness industry.

 - Ideal for both new and experienced fitness instructors, as well as just casual trainers